2nd grade articles (a, an, the) worksheets

 A, an, and the are articles, the small words that come before nouns.
-Second graders practice the a/an choice: a goes before consonant sounds (a dog, a banana) and an goes before vowel sounds (an egg, an umbrella).
-Saying the phrase out loud almost always reveals the answer.
+Second graders practice the a/an choice: a before consonant sounds (a dog), an before vowel sounds (an egg).
+Saying the phrase out loud usually reveals the answer.

 The kind of sentences you'll get